First Shift (film): Controversy

 THR reported that the International Alliance of Theatrical Stage Employees (IATSE) had filed a complaint with the National Labor Relations Board (NLRB) against the filmmakers for unfair labor practices allegedly committed on set.
 A small group of crew members alleged that the filmmakers had jeopardized their safety with a prop gun line producer Ari Taub had unexpectedly brought to the set.
 This, however, "ended without incident" after Boll managed to convince the union that rubber guns were used in addition to gunshots utilizing a mix of practical and digital effects, a claim corroborated by his German executive producer Michael Roesch.
 The complainants then alleged that the filmmakers had threatened them into not participating on a strike in an effort to unionize the film, contrary to NLRB's provisions, hence the IATSE's filing.
 Boll dismissed the accusations as "completely baseless", believing these were done in retaliation by the complainants after their demands to turn the film into a union production were not met.
 Gino Anthony Pesi and Kristen Renton also denied an allegation of on-set animal abuse involving Pesi's dog in an email sent to PETA, which received the complaint from an anonymous source.
 Taub has said he intends to sue the complainants.

 Release

 Variety reported on October 30, 2023, that Quiver Distribution had secured the distribution rights to the film for the American and Canadian markets and "selected international territories" when Kinostar (which handled its international sales) was to sell it at the American Film Market (AFM).
 First Shift had its world premiere at the Independent Days International Filmfest in Germany, on April 10, 2024.
 The film was released in theaters, on-demand, and on digital simultaneously on August 30, 2024.
 The film was released on Paramount+ in December 2024, debuting at number 2.

+Future

+By October 2025, two sequels, First Shift: Vengeance and First Shift: Redemption, wrapped principal photography in New York City, while a First Shift television series is in development.